aniquedavla/airgarage-challenge/README.md

 Setup for Lowest rated parking lots.

-The NodeJS backend was needed as the Yelp API does not support client side CORS directly.
+Note: The NodeJS backend was needed as the Yelp API does not support client side CORS directly.
 I wanted to honor Yelp's policy and not use hacks to get around that from the client directly.
+As mentioned in my email to engineering@airgara.ge and the video, I made an assumption that lowest rated parking lot means parking lots lower than the rating 3.

 Prereq
 1. NodeJS (https://nodejs.org)